The Straits Times: Early years

 The Singapore Free Press, which had folded in 1869, was revived by W.G.
 St. Clair, who edited it until 1916.
 The rival newspapers spurred readership among the growing English-reading community, with The Singapore Free Press published in the morning and The Straits Times released in the afternoon.
 Still retired from The Straits Times in 1926 and the paper cycled through four editors in the span of two years before George Seabridge became editor in 1928.
 He held the position for the next 18 years and oversaw huge growth in circulation: from 5,000 to 25,000 subscribers.

 The Straits Times focused predominantly on British and British-related events while ignoring the politics and socio-economic issues of concern to other groups, including the Malay, Chinese, and Indian populations in and around Singapore.
-Coverage of events related to non-British was typically restricted to court cases or sensationalized crimes, such as the Tok Janggut's rebellion in Kelantan in 1915.
+Coverage of events related to non-British was typically restricted to court cases or sensationalised crimes, such as the Tok Janggut's rebellion in Kelantan in 1915.
 Under Still's editorship, the paper called for better working conditions for Malay, Chinese, and Indian labourers, but on the grounds that it would improve their efficiency and productivity.
 Still also considered the Asian population of Singapore "untrustworthy" and suggested they should not hold positions of power or serve in the military.
 Asian reporters at The Straits Times experienced discrimination in the workplace and while on assignment.
 Peter Benson Maxwell, an Indian reporter, arranged an interview with the governor Cecil Clementi via Clementi's secretary, but was quickly removed from the premises of the Government House when he arrived in person.

 The paper was originally owned by the individual founders before becoming a private company, as it remained until 1950.
 Its single largest shareholder was the procurer of the Paris Foreign Missions Society, the Reverend N.J.
 Couvreur, who also served as the chairman of the company's board of the directors from 1910 to 1920.